JSorngard/zalgo_codec/common/README.md

 The only issue is that we can't have new lines in this system, so to fix that, we can simply map 0x7F (DEL) to 0x0A (LF).
 This can be represented as `(CHARACTER - 11) % 133 - 21`, and decoded with `(CHARACTER + 22) % 133 + 10`.

+## Experiment with the codec

+There is an executable available for experimenting with the codec on text and files.
+It can be installed with `cargo install zalgo-codec --features binary`.
+You can optionally enable the `gui` feature during installation to include a GUI mode for the program.